 Environmentally Friendly Houses – A True Trash to Treasure Tale of a Mobile Home

-Manufactured homes have always been a leader in environmentally friendly building.
-Factory construction limits delays and allows precise control in inventory and material handling.
+Manufactured homes have always been a leader in the environmentally friendly building.
+Factory construction limits delays and allow precise control of inventory and material handling.

 While buying a new manufactured home is a great way to reduce your footprint they can’t compare with the green building method that these 2 industrious ladies in the foothills of West Virginia used.